 Planning to spend a couple of days in San Luis Obispo?
 Check my complete guide to the best hotels in San Luis Obispo.

-Spend 2-3 days in the San Luis Obispo area.
+Spend 2-3 days in the area to enjoy some of the best things to do in San Luis Obispo.

 Best tours of San Luis Obispo